 The number of purchases and other similar transactions made by mobile users shows an annual growth of 20-30% since 2013, and this tendency already can’t be ignored.
-Online stores should offer such customers the same quality of website usability as users of standard PCs have.
-This task can be successfully solved with responsive design, which will be in detail discussed in our article.
+Therefore, online stores should offer such customers the same quality of website usability as users of standard PCs have.
+This task can be successfully solved with responsive design, which will be discussed in detail in our article.

 Responsive Website Examples